WizardMac/ReadStat/README.md

 command-line tool and MIT-licensed C library for reading files from popular stats packages.
 Supported formats include:

-* SAS: SAS7BDAT and SAS7BCAT
+* SAS: SAS7BDAT, SAS7BCAT, and XPORT
-* Stata: DTA
+* Stata: DTA 104-119
-* SPSS: POR and SAV
+* SPSS: POR, SAV, and ZSAV

 There is also write support for all formats except SAS7BCAT.
 For reading in R data files, please see the related